heidihendry/camelot/doc/survey.rst

 Once ready, click "Create Survey".

-**New in Camelot 1.1.0** At this stage you will be prompted asking whether you already have the data available for the survey to do a Bulk Import.
-If you have already collected all of the media for this survey, you may wish to select "Create and import".
-Refer to `Bulk Import <#bulk-import>`__ for more information.
+At this stage you will be prompted asking whether you already have the data available for the survey to do a Bulk Import.
+If you have already collected all of the media for this survey, you may wish to select "Set Up with Bulk Import".

+If unsure, you should choose "Create Survey" at this prompt.
+Should you choose "Set Up with Bulk Import", the survey will require the initial setup of the survey to be completed via Camelot's Bulk Import capabilities.
+Refer to `Bulk Import <#bulk-import>`__ for more information on Bulk Import.

 .. figure:: screenshot/survey-bulk-import-prompt.png
-   :alt:
+   :alt: Bulk Import prompt

-The ordering of sections in this guide will assume you choose "Create only" here, and will add data for your survey and organisation incrementally.
+The ordering of sections in this guide will assume you choose "Create Survey" here, and that you will add data for your survey and organisation incrementally.